07542 926011 [email protected]

 Nicholson served his apprenticeship with Robert Silke and Michael Richardson from 1668, and was made free of the Gunmaker’s Company in 1675.
 He was elected Assistant to the Company in 1691 and Master in 1697 and recorded as Gunmaker based in the Minories and separately as contractor to the Ordnance from 1687 to 1711, to the Hudson’s Bay Company from 1687 to 1712 and to the East India Company in 1700.
 He died in 1712.

-The off-side octagonal flat surface is clearly stamped with the London Gun Company View and Proof marks.
+The off-side octagonal flat surface of the barrel is clearly stamped with the London Gun Company View and Proof marks.
 Above these, the mark of a sunburst with a face inside and the letters “E N” below are stamped.
-These form the registered mark of Edward Nicholson Snr.
+This is the mark of Edward Nicholson Snr registered with the London Gun Company.

 The border engraved rounded lock has a nippled tail bedded into the moulded stock.
 The rounded cock, the area behind it, and in front, are attractively engraved with strawberry leaf scrolls.
 The maker’s mark E D NICHOLSON is stamped into the lower part of the lock plate in front of the cock.
 The lock is secured to the stock by large transverse screws, two of which, with dome heads, are visible on the reverse side, which also hold in place a domed brass serpentine side plate.